codeclimate/test-reporter/man/cc-test-reporter.1.md

 # COMMANDS

 The reporter exposes high and low-level commands.
-Currently, only one high-level command exists, *coverage*, which is a composition of other, low-level commands.

 For more details, see their individual man-pages.

-## cc-test-reporter-coverage(1)

-Format coverage information from supported sources and upload the formatted payloads to Code Climate servers.
+# HIGH-LEVEL COMMANDS

+TODO:

+# LOW-LEVEL COMMANDS

 ## cc-test-reporter-env(1)